locustking/Level_2/README.md

 - bookbeat
 - bookbeat-prod-deploy
 - bookbeat-stage-deploy

 We also have staging areas: staging1.bookbeatapp.com + staging2.bookbeatapp.com

 Each commit to the master branch of our Level_2.git repository master branch triggers the 'bookbeat' build job.
 This job runs our test suite for our BDD and TDD test cases.
 If the tests pass successfully, it triggers the bookbeat-stage-deploy job.

 This pushes the files to our bookbeat app staging environment.
 Once the team verifies the staging site looks good, a manual run of the bookbeat-prod-deploy will push our code to our production environment.

 To see our Jenkins setup, go to the above mentioned URL and supply the following credentials:

 - username: testuser
 - password: 1password

 Prior Screencast - https://www.dropbox.com/home/Level-2_CSCI-E71-Project/Meeting%20Notes%20%2B%20Recordings/ci_cd-screencast.mov

 We also integrated Selenium in order to develop test cases for the UI and website for staging.

 ###BDD and TDD:
-The third of 4 sprints of development we continued to use Behat Cucumber.
+The fourth of 4 sprints of development we continued to use Behat Cucumber.
 We used a behavior driven development method.
 Features and automated tests were developed before coding the application.

 Evidence of this can be seen in the Pair and Mob programming recordings for this sprint: https://www.youtube.com/watch?v=OBTmLBiA8gQ&list=PLdSVN_Vqb9vqvCZk70RdhUglwB6wiBn-9&index=3

 3 new user stories + features for BB6, BB7, and BB8 were added in this sprint.
 The new features resulted in 101 new unit tests in total.
 The previous sprint, there were 41 total unit tests that were passing with no failures.

 You can view these here:  https://github.com/locustking/Level_2/blob/master/bdd_output.txt